-• Loudspeaker Number: sets the number of loudspeakers of your sound system.

-NOTE Changing this setting requires re-calibration.

-• Subwoofer number: sets the number of loudspeakers which will play the LFE channel and optional bass signal from other channels if bass management is activated.
+- Loudspeaker Number: sets the number of loudspeakers of your sound system.
+Please note: changing this setting requires re-calibration. - Subwoofer number: sets the number of loudspeakers which will play the LFE channel and optional bass signal from other channels if bass management is activated.
 Subwoofers are labeled S1, S2... in the routing and Meters views and are placed after the other loudspeakers.
 If you use several subwoofers, the system will create copies of the first input LFE signal.

-The maximum number of channels which can be processed simultaneously is determined by your license ('loudspeaker number' + 'Subwoofer number').

-If 'Bass management' is activated, Subwoofers receive low frequencies from the main channels below the chosen Crossover Frequency.
+- The maximum number of channels which can be processed simultaneously is determined by your license ("loudspeaker number" + "Subwoofer number"). - If "Bass management" is activated, Subwoofers receive low frequencies from the main channels below the chosen Crossover Frequency.